Uganda, Africa

 2009 Team: Rick Gray, Eric Layman, Gordon Rumble, Darrin Denlinger,Levi Heinrich, Dave Wolf, Loren Thompson, Leah Layman, Kayla Layman, Gianna Gallo, Vicki Nyberg, Cami Denlinger.

-In 2025 The Green House Initiative Coleman which helped add 7 greenhouses on the farm for more vegtables.
+In 2025 The Coleman Green House Initiative added 7 greenhouses on the farm for more vegetables.

 Currently, there are over 700 children being served by God's Favour School and Ministry.
 165 of these children are orphans, while many of the other 535 come from single-parent homes.
 All of them face insecurity and danger on a regular basis in their poverty-stricken community.